 Harvard did a study back in 1979 where it asked their MBA students about their goals, specifically if they had them and if they were written.
 They found that only 3% had written goals, 13% had goals that were not written down, and the remaining 84% had no goals.
 10 years later they interviewed those students and found that the 13% who had goals were earning on average, twice as much as the 84% without goals.
 Even more amazing, the 3% with clearly written goals were earning on average 10x more than the other 97%.
 This inspires me to find time to make written goals! (more…)

-When I initially found out I would have to become certified in case management for my job I did not think it was a big deal.
-I had done well in school, passed a certification exam previously and completed plenty of continuing education units.
-But as the time approached for me to obtain my certification I became anxious.
+When I initially found out I would have to become certified in case management for my job, I did not think it was a big deal.
+I had done well in school, passed a certification exam previously, and completed plenty of continuing education units.
+But as the time approached for me to obtain my certification, I became anxious.
 I needed to find successful study strategies for the CCM Exam.

 It had been a long time since I had studied.
 I wasn’t sure I even remembered how.
-In school the teacher taught us and then we were tested on the material.
+In school, the teacher taught us, and then we were tested on the material.
 This time there was no teacher.
 What was I supposed to study?
 When I was in school, it was my job to study.
-Now I had a full time job and a family to take care of.
+Now I had a full-time job and a family to take care of.
 Where was I going to find the time?
 It all seemed overwhelming, but I got through it and so will you.
 Here are some things I learned along the way to help me pass my CCM Certification and I believe they will help you too.

 Where to Begin?

 Start off by determining what you need to know.
-Luckily CCMC gives us a list of the examination content, which tells us exactly what we will be tested on and the number of questions in each of these areas.
+Luckily, CCMC gives us a list of the examination content, which tells us exactly what we will be tested on and the number of questions in each of these areas.
 Look over the exam content and determine what areas are your strong points and what areas you need to learn more about.
 Once you do this you can make a list of resources you will need to study from.
-This can include books, workbook and the internet.
+This can include books, workbooks, and the internet.

 What gets scheduled gets done.
 What doesn’t get scheduled doesn’t get done. — Michael Hyatt

 Determine when you will study.
 “When I get time” is not good enough.
 You need to schedule in your study time like you would an appointment.
-After looking at my schedule I determined I did not have time to study!
+After looking at my schedule, I determined I did not have time to study!
 I tried squeezing it in after the kids went to bed, but found myself falling asleep.
-I decided if I was serious about this I had to make it a priority and schedule it first thing in the morning, before my 4 kids woke up.
+I decided if I was serious about this, I had to make it a priority and schedule it first thing in the morning before my 4 kids woke up.
 This was a huge deal for me.
 I am not, nor have I ever been a morning person.
 Getting up at 5 am to study was torture, but I did it.
 And the longer I did it the easier it became. (more…)

 During my phone call to Mr. Steele he informed me once again, “I’m changing doctors”.
 This client had been referred to Case Management for his new diagnosis of prostate cancer, for which watchful waiting had been recommended.
 But he also had uncontrolled Type II Diabetes, hypertension and numerous other problems as well as a history of noncompliance.
 In the four months since I had opened him to Case Management, he had changed primary care doctors twice, and now he was changing again.